-During the early years of yellow fever epidemics in the Americas in the 18th and 19th centuries, European armies suffered greatly from yellow fever outbreaks.
-For example, the British army lost 20,000 out of 27,000 men in Cartagena, Colombia in 1741; and the French army lost 8,000 men in Santo Domingo in 1803 (Brês 1986).
+During the early years of yellow fever epidemics in the Americas in the 18th and 19th centuries, European armies suffered greatly from outbreaks.
+For example, the British army lost 20,000 out of 27,000 men in Cartagena, Colombia in 1741, and the French army lost 8,000 men in Santo Domingo in 1803 (Brês 1986).
 One of the most significant epidemics occurred in Panama in the late 19th century, when yellow fever and malaria struck French workers constructing the Panama Canal.
-The project cost thousands of lives lost due to yellow fever and malaria, and millions of dollars, contributing with corruption and political scandal to bankrupting the French company constructing the canal (US Dept. of State No Date; Skinner 1988).
+The project cost thousands of lives lost to yellow fever and malaria, and millions of dollars, contributing, with corruption and political scandal, to bankrupting the French company constructing the Canal (US Dept. of State No Date; Skinner 1988).

 Initial steps towards yellow fever control